By Laws

 6.01 Place of meeting and notice.

-(b) Notice of any meeting of the Board shall be delivered, telephoned, faxed, emailed or otherwise communicated to each director not less than seven days if mailed and not less than two days if delivered, faxed, emailed, or otherwise communicated (exclusive of the day on which the notice is delivered or mailed or sent by telecopier or otherwise communicated but inclusive of the day for which notice is given) before the meeting is to take place; provided always that meetings of the Board may be held at any time without formal notice if all the directors are present or those absent have waived notice or have signified their assent in writing to such meeting being held in their absence.
+(a) Meetings of the Board may be held either at the Club or any place within Canada.
+A meeting of the Board may be convened by the Chairperson or any two directors at any time and the Secretary by direction of the Chairperson or any two directors shall convene a meeting of directors. (b) Notice of any meeting of the Board shall be delivered, telephoned, faxed, emailed or otherwise communicated to each director not less than seven days if mailed and not less than two days if delivered, faxed, emailed, or otherwise communicated (exclusive of the day on which the notice is delivered or mailed or sent by telecopier or otherwise communicated but inclusive of the day for which notice is given) before the meeting is to take place; provided always that meetings of the Board may be held at any time without formal notice if all the directors are present or those absent have waived notice or have signified their assent in writing to such meeting being held in their absence.
 The Board may appoint a day or days in any month or months for regular meetings at a designated hour and at a designated place and of such regular meetings no notice need be sent.
 Notice of any meeting or any irregularity in any meeting or in the notice thereof may be waived by any director.

 (c) For the first meeting of the Board to be held immediately following the election of directors at an annual or special meeting of the members or for a meeting of the Board at which a director is appointed to fill a vacancy in the Board, no notice of such meeting need be given to the director or directors so elected or appointed in order for the meeting to be duly constituted, provided that a quorum of the directors is present.